ioam/svn-history/README.txt

-This is a pre-release version of the Topographica cortical map simulator; please do not trust this version of the code unless you have verified it yourself.
+This version of the Topographica cortical map simulator is still under active development.
 An updated version may be available from topographica.org.

 Copyright 2005 James A. Bednar, Yoonsuck Choe, Judah B.